borilla/cpc-netwalk/README.md

 ### Cell bit pattern

-The final bit pattern for each grid-cell looks as follows, where bit 0 is the least-significant bit (LSB), bit 7 is most-significant bit (MSB):
+The bit pattern for each grid-cell looks as follows, where bit 0 is the least-significant bit (LSB), bit 7 is most-significant bit (MSB):

 | Bit | Usage |